aridoza/foundational-java/Concurrency/concurrency2.md

 import java.util.concurrent.locks.ReentrantReadWriteLock;

 /**
- * Holding class contains the ticker, shares, and prices of a stock in a portfolio */ class Holding {
+ * Holding class contains the ticker, shares, and prices of a stock in a portfolio.
+ */
+class Holding {
     private String ticker;